Ronald Reagan was fond of chocolate mousse (photo © Nescafe).

 Having just discussed the food preferences of Washington and Lincoln, here are more recent presidential favorites, courtesy of FoodTimeline.org:

-Eisenhower enjoyed stews and was a staunch meat eater, which was typical for his time.
+Dwight Eisenhower enjoyed stews and was a staunch meat-eater, which was typical for his time.
 He knew how to cook, and liked to make his own beef soup.
 One of his favorite desserts was prune whip, although he enjoyed the more commonplace apple pie and rice pudding.

-Kennedy enjoyed soup, a sandwich and fruit for lunch; his favorite soup was fish chowder.
-He was not a big eater, but he liked the standards of the day—lamb chops, steak, baked chicken, turkey (white meat) and mashed potatoes.
-He also was fond of seafood, baked beans and corn muffins; when he ate dessert, it was something chocolate.
+John F. Kennedy enjoyed soup, a sandwich, and fruit for lunch; his favorite soup was fish chowder.
+He was not a big eater, but he liked the standards of the day—lamb chops, steak, baked chicken, turkey (white meat), and mashed potatoes.
+He also was fond of seafood, baked beans, and corn muffins; when he ate dessert, it was something chocolate.
 Like Lincoln, Kennedy was a small eater and often had to be reminded that it was dinner time.

-Johnson favored Southwestern, Mexican and especially barbecue cuisine; he despised fish.
+Lyndon Johnson favored Southwestern, Mexican, and especially barbecue cuisine; he despised fish.
 Breakfast often comprised creamed chipped beef and a cup of tea.

-Nixon loved meat loaf, although he is famous for snacking on cottage cheese and ketchup.
+Richard Nixon loved meatloaf, although he is famous for snacking on cottage cheese and ketchup.
 A weight watcher, he often had cottage cheese and fruit for lunch.

-Ford was a hearty eater who preferred American staples: bacon burgers, casseroles, liver and onions, spaghetti and meatballs and spareribs.
+Gerald Ford was a hearty eater who preferred American staples: bacon burgers, casseroles, liver and onions, spaghetti and meatballs, and spareribs.
 He rarely ate dessert, but when he did, lemon pudding was a favorite.

-Carter was not a big eater, but he enjoyed down home, southern-style dishes such as pork chops with corn bread stuffing, grits, baked and fried chicken.
-His favorite vegetable was eggplant; he also liked butternut squash, collards, kale and okra.
+Jimmy Carter was not a big eater, but he enjoyed down-home, southern-style dishes such as pork chops with cornbread stuffing, grits, baked and fried chicken.
+His favorite vegetable was eggplant; he also liked butternut squash, collards, kale, and okra.
 The former peanut farmer enjoyed snacking on goobers.

 George H. W. Bush loved snacking on pork rinds and popcorn.
 He is better known for what he didn’t like: broccoli, which his mother served every day.
 He also refused to eat broccoli relatives Brussels sprouts and cauliflower.

-Clinton loved to eat.
-Beyond his well-documented penchant for fast food, he enjoyed chicken enchiladas, tacos, barbecued ribs, cheeseburgers, lemon chess pie, peach pie, beef tenders and his mother’s sweet-potato casserole.
-Notes from the Arkansas governor’s mansion indicate a fondness for corn pudding, fried chicken, roast beef and carrot cake.
+Bill Clinton loved to eat.
+Beyond his well-documented penchant for fast food, he enjoyed chicken enchiladas, tacos, barbecued ribs, cheeseburgers, lemon chess pie, peach pie, beef tenders, and his mother’s sweet potato casserole.
+Notes from the Arkansas governor’s mansion indicate a fondness for corn pudding, fried chicken, roast beef, and carrot cake.
 After leaving office, Clinton became a vegetarian for health reasons and now practices a vegan diet.